https://www.totraveltoo.com/

 The Howler monkeys continued screeching around us in the darkness and the mist, there seemed like hundreds of them from the noise that they were making.
 Birds started to wake and we heard their many varied calls amongst the trees and bushes close by.
 The mist started to clear and we could view Temple III in the distance, then the mist enclosed the temple once more and we sat in near darkness.

 Now others had arrived and their chatter was as loud as the Howler monkeys.
-Alberto appeared silently and with authority said “ssshhh listen, just listen’.
+Alberto appeared silently and with authority said “Ssshhh listen, just listen’.
 There was silence at last.

-The sun tried to break through the mist, as it did we managed an occasional glimpse of the other Tikal temples.
+The sun tried to break through the mist, and as it did we managed an occasional glimpse of the other Tikal temples.
 It became clear that a stunning sunrise was not going to happen that morning for us.

 As we were just about to leave Temple IV, Macaw birds were sighted on the trees below us, their colourful vibrant plumage showing through the trees whilst their loud calls and screams echoed through the jungle.
 It was only now that the mist cleared and we were able to get a clearer view of the temples in front of us.